CYME Power Engineering Software and Solutions

 • Simultaneous solution for islanded networks

-• Synchronous generator reactive power limits and remote voltage control
+• Reactive power limits and remote voltage control

 • Local or remote control of voltage and reactive power flow through tap changing transformers